-The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.
+The Compass Student Services team is here to assist students with admissions, financial aid, enrollment, and billing inquiries.

 Champlain College provides the IRS 1098-T statement by January 31st for the previous tax year for students to use in preparation of their tax return.

 For 2016, there are two tax credits available to help you reduce the amount of your income tax.
 They are the American Opportunity Taxcredit and the Lifetime Learning credit.